direnv/direnv/README.md

 direnv is a small POSIX utility that works in combination with your shell (bash or zsh).
-It allows you to have path-dependent environment variables, to load and unload them when navigating trough your filesystem.
+It allows you to have path-dependent environment variables, to load and unload them when navigating through your filesystem.

 Usage
 -----

 Usually, I set an .envrc file in projects that have a bin/ or lib/ directory.

-When navigating in the project's root direcory or it's children, direnv will add the bin/ directory to my path and the lib/ directory to the target-language's libpath.
+When navigating a project's root directory (or subdirectories), direnv will add the bin/ directory to my path and the lib/ directory to the target-language's libpath.
 That way they are handily available, no need to set something by hand.